 Refer to the motor manufacturer's manual for recommended service instructions.
-It is recommended that the motor be well ventilated when in operation.
+It is recommended that the motor well ventilated when in operation because of the potential of heat build-up.

 5.2 Periodic Servicing

 The following table contains recommended service checks that should be performed on a periodic basis.